Updated: Aug 13

 If you have or have found a resource I have not listed please send me an email!

 Be in touch any time: email@example.com

 Thank you for visiting my blog, Signs of Life.
-In this pandemic corona virus era I offer my work and services for free to any one in need, and also welcome donations on a pay as you can basis.
-There is a 'donate' button at the bottom of the pages here on my website, a dollar here and there is most welcome in these times.
+I offer services on a sliding fee scale, pay as you can and free if you can't, to any one in need.
+There is a 'tip hat' button at the bottom of the pages here on my website, donations are most welcome.